The Grapes of Wrath ESL Lesson Plan [Free PDF]

 Assign each student a character from The Grapes of Wrath and provide them with background information on their character’s personality and experiences.
 Have students pair up to engage in roleplay conversations between characters, using language elements relevant to their roles.
 This activity will deepen their understanding of the characters’ perspectives.

-See also Business Ethics ESL Lesson Plan [Free PDF]
+See also The Cask of Amontillado - Lesson Plan [Free PDF]

 Reading and Writing Activity: Parallel Narratives